Issued by the Australian government Bureau of Meteorology, bnoc for 24 hours commencing 2300 UTC 24 March 2018

 Part 1 warnings refer to latest warnings for details of the area affected.

-Part 2 situation at 1800 UTC refer to latest warnings for boundary of affected area and type of weather.
+Part 2 situation at 1800 UTC refer to latest warnings for boundary of affected area and type of weather system.

-Remainder: winds not exceeding 25 knots.
+Remainder: variable winds below 25 knots.
 Slight to moderate seas.
 Low to moderate swell.

-Rain areas, scattered showers and isolated thunderstorms within 300nm of cold fronts and low.
-Scattered showers and isolated thunderstorms remainder south of 45s.
+Rain areas, scattered showers and isolated thunderstorms within 240nm of cold front/trough and 360nm of lows.
+Isolated showers elsewhere tending scattered south of 38s.
 Visibility reducing below 2nm in precipitation.